MandyDamsteegt/Master_Thesis/README.md

 prototype/executable/index.html
 ```

-If GitHub Pages is used, the file may need to be copied to the repository root or the GitHub Pages settings should point to the correct folder, depending on the hosting setup.
+Depending on the GitHub Pages configuration, the root-level `index.html` may be used for hosting, while the version in `prototype/executable/` is retained as the documented executable prototype file for the digital submission.

 ---